 Artists speak to our middle and high school art classes, as well as adult groups, about the experience of working in their chosen medium(s) and about their work in the context of the larger community.
 Additionally, they provide workshop sessions to our students.
 At the conclusion of the residency, a two-week long exhibition will be held in the school gallery for the artist featuring artwork made during the residency that may also include Castilleja student work reflecting the collaboration.

 Under the ACE Center umbrella, coordinators and team leaders of the Gallery Leadership organization will help curate, advertise, and promote the show.
 At the conclusion of the residency, the artist will contribute one piece of his/her artwork to the program's permanent collection.
 This work will be used for teaching and display at the school.

 Our students are equipped with both the knowledge and the habits of mind to harness the power of mathematics.
-Informed by the work of Jo Boaler and applied action research, our curriculum emphasizes the understanding of profound mathematical ideas and the development of key analytical skills in a supportive environment that encourages inquiry, engagement, and joy in mathematics.
+Our curriculum emphasizes the understanding of profound mathematical ideas and the development of key analytical skills in a setting that encourages inquiry, engagement, and joy in mathematics.

-Differentiation beginning in the Middle School empowers students to take risks, develop resilience, deepen understanding and facilitate a growth mindset that builds confidence in mathematical skills.
-Students progress in their math practice through genuine engagement with new material and perseverance through confusion and difficulty.
-In order to support the inquiry process, teachers provide guidance through problems, discussions, activities, readings, projects, and collaborative work.
+Differentiation and a supportive classroom environment empower students to take risks, foster resilience, deepen understanding, and facilitate a growth mindset as they develop proficiency and confidence in their mathematical skills.
+Students progress in their math practice by engaging with new material and persevering through confusion and difficulty.
+Teachers guide student inquiry through problems, discussions, readings, activities, direct instruction, projects, and collaborative work.